Skip to Main Content

 • Searching as strategic exploration

-Citation chaining 15 minutes
+Citation chaining (use sources to find sources) 15 minutes

 • Students learn to use one good information source to locate other relevant sources